SalesTechStar Interview with Miles Kirkpatrick, Chief Revenue Officer at Productiv

 Welcome to this SalesTechStar chat Miles, tell us more about your B2B tech journey through the years and more about your new role as CRO at Productiv…

 Thank you for having me!
 I began my SaaS career as a seller at Salesforce in their commercial division and then as a Regional VP in their Financial Services division.
 After four years at SFDC, I went to Sprinklr where I led their central and Canadian sales division and also spent time at technology firms Microsoft and the Rubicon Project in my tech career.
+I have a passion for reducing friction in organizations and believe that enterprises should be doing more to ensure that their employees have the tools they need to be successful.
+That is why I joined Productiv.

 In my new role as chief revenue officer for Productiv, I am first and foremost a coach to my sales team to help them be the best sellers they can be.
 And as companies enter an economic climate with recessionary concerns, we are looking to help procurement, finance and IT executives cut waste and optimize existing resources.
 Most companies have more than 300 SaaS apps in use and many are duplicate tools with the same or very similar functions.
 We’re helping IT teams align with finance and procurement teams to better manage and get the most value out of their SaaS investments, by providing the most accurate and real-time data – like costs of contracts and renewals and detailed employee usage metrics.